 - ‘Does the FMP exceed the criterion of having an average number of 500 employees?’

 If one of the answers is YES, then the disclosure obligations on entity and product level apply.
 If the answer to both questions is NO, then the FMP is required to publish a ‘statement of no consideration of sustainability adverse impacts’ on their websites.

 When concluded that the FMP is held to disclose a PAI statement on entity level, it needs to keep three obligations in mind that are stated in article 3, 4 and 5 SFDR.
 They are all due on March 10, 2021, except for the indicators (article 4) related to level 2 RTS.
 The first reference period of the Level 2 obligations (the PAI Statement itself) starts on January 1, 2022.

 Disclosure obligations for FMPs on product level

-All disclosure obligations on product level are required as of March 10, 2021 (article 6, 8, 9, 10 and 11).
-The indicators required for articles 8, 9, 10 and 11 are due on June 30, 2023.
+All textual disclosure obligations on product level are required as of March 10, 2021 (article 6, 8, 9, 10 and 11).
+But the indicators required for articles 8, 9, 10 and 11 are only due on June 30, 2023.

 The SFDR Level 1 requirements were due on March 1, 2021.
 Be sure to comply with these policy statements.
 Don’t wait too long with taking up the Level 2 requirements though.
 It will take quite some effort to source, compute and publish these (PAI) data in the required formats.
 We recommend making smart decisions on your ESG data landscape in the second half of 2021.